🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 I think this show is a good example.

-Shows like just talking about it, you know.
+Shows like just talking about it.

-It's like meta, you know, we're talking about talking about things.
+You know, we're talking about talking about things.

-Wow, people are are now digging through the social media of the family of the shooter.
+People are now digging through the social media of the family of the shooter.

-And uh it's actually pretty scary that some of the stuff that's being posted shows what we are concerned about, disaffected young men, listless with no purpose.
+And it's actually pretty scary that some of the stuff that's being posted shows what we are concerned about, disaffected young men, listless with no purpose.

 People with children tend not to want to fight because they have children.

-People without children have have nothing.
+People without children have nothing.

 And the posts are starting to paint a picture of a young man who apparently had nothing.